 Make sure that your water has been changed.
 You need to do your regular amount of water change no more, no less.
 Do not do a giant water change!
 There is no need to do anything radically different from what you normally do.
 Keep in mind that big water changes can cause molting issues for your shrimp.

 Some shrimp or fish breeders advise doing a regular water change in a day before you leave, just to make sure that you do not miss your regular water change during your vacation.

 Personally, I do not think that this is the best option.
 It can be a terrible idea to do the water change the day before you leave or the day that you leave and then find out that there are some issues.
-That is why I DO NOT advice to do it the day before you leave.
+That is why I DO NOT advise to do it the day before you leave.

-It will be safer to do it at least a couple days before you leave.
+It will be safer to do it at least a couple of days before you leave.
 That way you can just test and make sure that no problems have arisen in your aquarium.
 In this case, you will know that you have some kind of problems, and it will give you the necessary time to react and set up the way it should be.